bump-sh/docs/src/_product-updates/2024-04-05-love-cycle.md

 Improvements:

-- Overlay Support: [Overlays](https://docs.bump.sh/help/specification-support/overlays/) are a new feature (beta) of OpenAPI that allow applying a layer over an API document without modifying it, to adapt to a specific context.
-Now supported by Bump.sh, feel free to read our [recent guide](https://docs.bump.sh/guides/openapi/augmenting-generated-openapi/) on the topic!
-We also updated our CLI accordingly with a [new command](https://github.com/bump-sh/cli?tab=readme-ov-file#bump-overlay-definition_file-overlay_file).
+- Overlay Support: [Overlay](https://docs.bump.sh/help/specification-support/overlays/) is a new feature (beta) of OpenAPI that allows applying a layer over an API document without modifying it, to adapt to a specific context.
+Now supported by Bump.sh, we also added to our CLI a [new command](https://github.com/bump-sh/cli?tab=readme-ov-file#bump-overlay-definition_file-overlay_file).
+Feel free to read our [recent guide](https://docs.bump.sh/guides/openapi/augmenting-generated-openapi/) on the topic!
 - Examples will now display correctly regardless of the chosen format.
 Bonus for those in XML which will also display the appropriate highlight.
 - [OpenAPI] Improved support for externalValue which now displays a link to the designated resource.
 - When using the [GitHub Action](https://docs.bump.sh/help/continuous-integration/github-actions/) for a diff, we now add a link to the preview of the result directly in the PR.